pechavarriaa/Tcp_Python-Server_Kotlin-Android-Client/README.md

 # cs330FinalProject
-Assignment5 Android App Sockets To-do List
+Assignment #5 Android App Sockets To-do List

 This project has two core parts which are the following